Data modeling

 Pre-aggregations can currently only be defined in code, not in the in-platform Data Model Editor.
 To add pre-aggregations, please export it from the Data Model Editor and add it to your code repository instead (learn how here).

-To set up a pre-aggregation you need to do two simple steps:
+To set up a pre-aggregation you need to do three simple steps:

 1. define any pre-aggegregations directly in your model files (see example below)

-2. define a refresh schedule using the Caching API.
+2. define a refresh schedule using the refresh_key within your pre-aggregation.
+Learn more about refreshing pre-aggregations here.

 Each pre-aggregation is a list of dimensions and measures that you want to pre-aggregate.
 E.g. see the pre_aggregation defined at the bottom of this model file: